- What is heathland?

 Our Surrey Heathland Partnership has been looking after heathland for the last thirty years.
 Find out more and look out for volunteering tasks that you can join in with.

-The Thames Basin Heaths Partnership protects large areas in Surrey, Hampshire and Berkshire and there is a lot of information on their website, including ideas for self-guided walks and informative events.
+The Thames Basin Heaths Partnership protects large areas in Surrey, Hampshire and Berkshire and there is a lot of information on their website, including ideas for self-guided walks.
+They often run informative and educational events.

 Heathland wildlife, plants and flowers